 Cozumel is a small island, meaning you won’t have to search too hard for a great beach.
 Try Stingray Beach on the northwest coast—it’s an eco-park attraction right on the beach.
 While their conservation efforts are nothing to scoff at, the big draw here is the stingray and shark encounters.
 Visitors are given two hours to engage with these fascinating creatures.

 Spend the Day at Chankanaab

 Chankanaab, a Mayan word that translates to “little sea”, is a beach adventure park located within Cozumel’s National Marine Park south of downtown.
-True to its status as an “adventure park”, there’s lots to do, with educational cultural exhibitions, dolphin encounters, clear-bottom kayaks, scuba, snorkel and more.
+True to its status as an “adventure park”, there’s lots to do, with educational cultural exhibitions, clear-bottom kayaks, scuba, snorkel and more.
 Of course, if you’d rather let the family do the adventuring, there’s a spa, hammocks and the beach to allow you time and space for relaxation.